Temporary residence status allows you to stay in Canada for a period of time for temporary purposes.

 Another name for a ‘Visitor Visa’ is the Temporary Resident Visa (TRV) If you are from a visa-exempt country, then you don’t need to apply for a TRV.

 Study Permits: A study permit is required if you want to study at a Canadian institution.
-You can apply to the Immigration, Refugees, and Citizenship Canada (IRCC) for study permits if you want to enroll in a Canadian designated learning institution.
+You can apply to Immigration, Refugees, and Citizenship Canada (IRCC) for a study permit if you want to enroll in a Canadian designated learning institution.

 Work Permits: Temporary work permits are required if you wish to work in Canada for a period of time.
-The validity and type of work permits issued are based on your educational and work experience background.
+The validity and type of work permit issued is based on your eligibility and whether a job offer is required.

 Super Visa: As a parent and grandparent of Canadian citizens and permanent residents, you can apply for a Super Visa.
-Super Visas allow you to visit family for an extended period.
-You can stay in Canada for up to 2 years without the need for any extensions.
+Super Visas allow you to live with your child or grandchild for an extended period.
+You can stay in Canada for up to 2 years without the need to apply for an extension.

-Business Visitor: As a business visitor, you are authorized to Canada with the purpose to engage in international business activities that do not directly contribute to the Canadian labor market.
+Business Visitor: As a business visitor, you are authorized to stay in Canada with the purpose of engaging in international business activities that do not directly contribute to the Canadian labour market.

 Temporary Residence for World Athletes, Coaches, and Related Occupations: Canadian Temporary Visa Requirements for World Athletes, Coaches and Related Occupations depends on the purpose of their visit.
 You do not need to acquire a work permit if you are visiting Canada as a professional athlete or coach to participate in sporting activities or events.
 A visitor visa is sufficient.

-Temporary Resident Permit: Temporary resident permits (TRP) could be granted if you are denied entry to Canada, however your reason to travel to Canada needs to outweigh the risks of your inadmissibility.
+Temporary Resident Permit: Temporary resident permits (TRP) could be granted if you are inadmissible or are denied entry to Canada, however your reason to travel to Canada needs to outweigh the risks of your inadmissibility.

 Visa Extensions: Visa extensions are required if your current status as a visitor, study permit holder, or work permit holder is about to expire.
-Extensions must be applied 30 days before the date of expiration.
+You should apply for an extension 30 days before the date of expiration.